 Here’s a good tip: Having all the ingredients, including the eggs, at room temperature will help them blend together more easily, giving you light and fluffy muffins.

 - Want your muffins to look like bakery muffins?
 Super size these strawberry chocolate chip muffins by using jumbo muffin tins and sprinkle the tops with turbinado or sanding sugar before baking.
 Your yield will be less, and bake time will be longer, depending on the size of the muffins.

 - No Greek yogurt?
 Use regular yogurt, buttermilk, sour cream, or regular milk instead.

-- I use half all-purpose flour and half whole wheat flour.
-Don’t have whole wheat flour?
-Use 2 cups of all-purpose flour.
+- Don’t have whole wheat flour?
+Instead of the 50/50 mix of flours, use 2 cups of all-purpose flour.
 Or, if you like, use all whole wheat flour.